Member Agencies

 Reserve Bank of Australia

-The Reserve Bank of Australia (RBA) is Australia's central bank.
-Its duty is to contribute to the maintenance of price stability, full employment, and the economic prosperity and welfare of the Australian people.
-It does this by setting the cash rate to meet a medium-term inflation target, working to maintain a strong financial system and efficient payments system, and issuing the nation's banknotes.
+The Reserve Bank of Australia (RBA) is Australias central bank.
+Its duty is to promote the economic prosperity and welfare of the people of Australia both now and into the future.
+It does this by setting monetary policy to meet a medium-term inflation target and achieve sustained full employment; contributing to the stability of Australias financial system; working to maintain a safe, competitive and efficient payments system; and issuing the nations banknotes.
 The RBA provides selected banking services to the Australian Government and its agencies, and to a number of overseas central banks and official institutions.
-Additionally, it manages Australia's gold and foreign exchange reserves.
+Additionally, it manages Australias gold and foreign exchange reserves.

 The Treasury